pfeghali/CS165B-FinalPrep/README.md

 #### The bullet point #1 above
 Above I mentioned this: "use an MLP with extended inputs for diferent time periods".
 I feel like I should expand on what this means and why this is so useful.
 RNNs are fantastically useful for a variety of tasks, but sometimes are more trouble than they're worth (laziness, necessity, model structure, etc).
 Rather than use a RNN, one can simpy expand the input space to include the past inputs, and save them off network.
 This is a really great work-around for situations where you know that you need only a couple periods before the current one.

+## Convolutions
+A convolution is an operation which applies some sort of matrix kernel to a portion of data.
+Convolutions changed deep learning as they allow for localized image analysis.
+So why convolutions?
+Convolutions provide
+1. Localized image analysis
+2. Deep feature analysis with a number of channels
+3. Progressively more abstract image analysis

+### Localized Image Analysis
+Convolutions in DNNs are usually strided convolutions.
+A stride can be considered a step.
+A convolution applies some sort of kernel over some portion of data.
+Defining 'some' is what the shape of the kernel does.
+If you'd like a filter to cover more of an image, apply a larger kernel (5x5), or a more standard size of 3x3.
+This operation is then applied to one 3x3 portion of the image.
+Let's say we begin in the top left.
+After calculating the result for that square, the layer will then stride across the image, taking steps right, then moving down, until the operation has been applied to a plethora of data.
+The beauty of the operation is in the amount of overlap this operation provides.
+Usually strides are small, and therefore the stride will lead to most data being seen 3 times!
+This allows for the network to nearly never ignore portions of an image, and get good detail comprehension.
+Padding is adding a layer of zeros (usually) to the border of an image, such that the convolution operation will output an image of the same size that it originally dealt with.
+Given an image of width W, filter width F, stride S, and padding P, the output size will be `W' = (W-F+2P)/S + 1`

+### Deep Feature Analysis
+Since you are essentially applying some kernel to the entirety of an image, you are getting a msassive amount of extracted data from these systems.
+Given a simple layer with 64 learned filters, a single input image would then give 64 different output images!
+Some of these imeages may be useless, and through training will change, while others will learn how to integrate between themselves to form a more complete view of an output image.
+This progressive methodology is driven by the next step.

+### Increasing Abstraction
+Convolutinoal layers are usually stacked on top of each other.
+This is to provide increasing levels of visualization.
+If I have an image of size 256x256, then apply a 3x3 filter convolution, I will get a lot of edge detection and whatever else, but very little about the image as a whole.
+I could bump the filter size to 24 or more, but that would be a bit ridiculous and very hard to converge.
+Rather, it is more effecient to keep the same kernel size, but filter over more of the image.
+This can be done by making theimage smaller!
+Between vonclution layers, we usually apply some sort of pooling function to combine values to progressively make smaller layers.
+This is invaluble, as our filters now begin to look at increasingly large portions of the imagem and abstract more of the image into different filtes and such.

+#### Bioinspired?
+Kinda.
+There is no evidence that our brain does anything like a convolution, but the structure of CNNs and our brains have some similarities..

 # Other